haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ## Setup

-These instructions assume that MySQL/MariaDB server and client are installed and a mysql root user can authenticate using the mysql_native_password plugin.
+These instructions assume that MySQL/MariaDB server and client are installed and a MySQL/MariaDB root user can authenticate using the mysql_native_password plugin.
 (For more information, see [Download and Setup Seafile Server With MySQL](../deploy/using_mysql.md).)

-Seafile prior and including Seafile 7.0 use Python 2.
+Seafile prior to and including Seafile 7.0 use Python 2.
 More recent versions use on Python 3.

 ### Installing prerequisites